 - 1 cup walnuts, chopped and lightly toasted

 - 2 tbsp flaxmeal whisked with 6 tbsp water

 - 1 tbsp grated ginger

-- 1 cup raw cane sugar or turbinado sugar (use substitute with brown sugar, but unrefined sugars are the best for health and taste better too)
+- 1 cup raw cane sugar or turbinado sugar (can substitute with brown sugar)

 - ¼ cup extra virgin olive oil

 - 1 tsp pure vanilla extract

 - 1 ½ cups finely grated carrots, about three medium carrots